ICAERUS-EU/UC1_Crop_Monitoring/models/04_drone_simulation_v1/README.md

 ### Drone suscriptions

+In the next table you could see the suscriptions that are performed in the **drone_main.py** code and what information is extracted by each one.

 | **Component**           | **Topic**                        | **Description**                           |
 |-------------------------|----------------------------------|-------------------------------------------|
 | GPS location           | `/anafi/drone/gps/location`       | GPS location of the drone                 |